ilicdragana/ADA.BigDataAstro/README.md

 - Note that Tutorial 1 has no file "nlr_cross.csv", due to its size larger than 25Mb.

-- Whitin Tutorial 1, please find description of Homework2 (visualisation of 100k point based on https://stackoverflow.com/questions/20105364/how-can-i-make-a-scatter-plot-colored-by-density).
+- Whitin Tutorial 1, please find description of Homework2 (visualisation of 100k points).

 - For Homework3, download and execute the PhotoRM notebook (see the third lecture for link and details).